Khanif3693/master-assignment-2/README.md

 You are given a dynamic array implementation in `dynamicArray.c`.
 Currently, the array will grow to double the size when we add an item and it reaches capacity.
 However, the array will never shrink.

-Your task is to modify the given functions (do not modify the prototypes or create new functions) to shrink the array when a remove causes the size to be 1/3rd of the capacity.
+Your task is to modify the given functions (do not modify the prototypes or create new functions) to shrink the array to half its capacity when a remove causes the size to be 1/3rd of the capacity.

 Answer the following questions and place your answer in a new file `P1.txt` that you add, commit, and push to your GitHub repo.

-1. Does `_dynArrSetCapacity`, as given, allow us to shrink the array?
-That is, can we call `_dynArrSetCapacity` with a capacity that is lower than the current capacity?
+1. Does `_dynArrSetCapacity`, as given, allow us to shrink the array without causing an error?
 If not, describe how the function fails when we attempt to resize to a smaller capacity.

 2. What functions in the dynamic array need to be modified to allow the it to be resized to a smaller capacity on remove?

 3. The code also has an stack interface that uses a dynamic array.
-While `topDynArr` and `pushDynArray` call existing dynamic array functions to achieve their goals, `pushDynArray` directly modifies the struct itself.
+While `topDynArr` and `pushDynArray` call existing dynamic array functions to achieve their goals, `popDynArray` directly modifies the struct itself.
 This is known as breaking encapsulation - what is the disadvantage of doing this?
 (Hint: See question 2)

 Now, modify `dynamicArray.c` so that it correctly resizes the array as described above.
 When you make a change to a function please put a comment like so